FatimaHassoun/Project-Manager-News-Flow-Webapp/README.md

 ## Key Responsibilities

 ### Project Setup & Coordination
-- Created and managed the Azure DevOps project: NewsFlow
+- Created and managed the NewsFlow project in Azure DevOps
+- Conducted meetings to align the team and track progress
 - Organized user stories and tasks based on provided requirements
 - Facilitated communication between team members